jniemann66/react-chessdiagram/README.md

 ![screenshot](https://github.com/jniemann66/react-chessdiagram/blob/master/screenshot.PNG)

-A react component that can display chess positions from FEN strings or a form of algebraic notation (P@a5 R@h8 etc)
+A react component that can display chess positions from FEN strings, PGN Strings, or a form of algebraic notation (P@a5 R@h8 etc)

-It is almost entirely stateless. (some state is maintained to keep track of mouse / touch events.)
+It is almost entirely stateless.
+(some state is maintained to keep track of mouse / touch events, and an internal list of moves when displaying a game)

 A callback facility is provided to report dragged pieces back to the host application.